 1. See What People Are Searching For

-When you know what consumers are interested in, you’ll be able to identify more profitable domain names.
+When you know what terms consumers are interested in, you’ll be able to identify more profitable domain names.
 Keywords Everywhere is an excellent tool for discovering the most searched keywords in a particular niche.
 If you want to see what keywords can be converted into a domain, combine your research with a domain availability checker.
 Shopify’s domain name generator not only shows which domains are available, but it also presents you with alternative domain names to choose from.
 So, if your preferred keywords are already taken, you can check out alternative domains to find good options.

 2. Think of A Brandable Name